serzaxlucifer/Binary-Classifier-2-Hidden-Layers-/README.txt

 1) How to Use the Model and Tune Hyperparameters
 2) Description and Model Architecture
 3) Activation Functions

-4) Further Analysis and Reading
+For testing, 2 different datasets are also available.
-5) Default Dataset Description [Main Dataset: dataset.csv]
+5) Dataset1 Description
 6) DATASET2 Description